bobfang1992/personal-blog/content/blog/go-result-1/index.md

 }
 ```

-But since `T` is not `comparable` here, the `==` operatior will not work.
+But since `T` is not `comparable`, the `==` operatior will not work.
 If Go can provide a way to refine the constraints for some methods of a generic type, then it would be a nice feature.
 E.g.

 ```go
 // here we refined the T type from any to comparable by providing a more precise constraints in the method receiver type